MadNLP/MadNLP.jl/docs/src/man/linear_solvers.md

 ## Factorization algorithm
-In nonlinear programming, it is common to employ a Bunch-Kaufman factorization (or LDL factorization) to factorize the matrix $$K$$, as this algorithm returns the inertia of the matrix directly as a result of the factorization.
+In nonlinear programming, it is common to employ a LBL factorization to decompose the symmetric indefinite matrix $$K$$, as this algorithm returns the inertia of the matrix directly as a result of the factorization.

 !!! note